Loretta A. Sernekos, PhD, MSN, AGPCNP-BC, PMHNP-BC, CNE

 - BA, The Richard Stockton College of New Jersey, 1986

-Dr. Sernekos is also a guest lecturer in other courses on stroke in older adults, systemic lupus erythematosus, and diabetes.
+Dr. Sernekos is also a guest lecturer in other courses on both diabetes and stroke in older adults.

-Dr. Sernekos had already earned a PhD in political science and had taught at Rutgers University, but she decided to switch gears and pursue a career in nursing.
+Dr. Sernekos had already earned a PhD in political science and had taught at Rutgers University, when she decided to combine her intellectual curiosity for all things medical, with her passion for helping people holistically, via a career in nursing.
 By 2010, she had earned her BSN degree and started working as a staff nurse taking care of patients after strokes, brain surgery, or traumatic brain injuries at Magee Rehabilitation Hospital in Philadelphia.

 Opportunities to Learn and Collaborate at Penn Nursing

-Dr. Sernekos teaches advanced physiology and pathophysiology to graduate students, and pathophysiology and pharmacology to undergraduates.
+Dr. Sernekos teaches pathophysiology and pharmacology to undergraduates.
 She explains why knowing the normal state of cellular and body functions (physiological) is crucial to understanding the abnormal state caused by injury, disease, or aging (pathophysiological).
-With her training in gerontology, Dr. Sernekos also focuses on how older adults present differently than younger patients, and how they respond differently to medications.
-Her clinical practice as an adult-gerontology nurse practitioner at two primary and family care practices in New Jersey also informs her teaching.
+She then takes that understanding to the next level to help her students learn why the pharmacologic treatment of diseases targets certain pathologic processes – why the pharmacology makes sense, in other words.
+With her training in gerontology, Dr. Sernekos also focuses on how older adults may present differently than younger patients, and how they respond differently to medications.
+She also focuses on the ways in which psychological trauma and psychiatric disorders may impact an individual’s health.
+A dedicated teacher, she is a Certified Nurse Educator through the National League for Nursing.

 Selected Career Highlights